TheAntiscamGroup/AntiScamBotSite/faq.md

 ### Why is the icon of the bot "hey^^"?

-When these scammers first ran rampant, they would always open their dms with the message "hey^^".
-It was really easy to tell if someone was fake because of it.
+When this project first started, scammers would always start their DMs with the message "hey^^".
+It was really easy to tell if someone was about to scam you because of this.

 ## How to use